ruialmeida-cyber/01-wsl2-hybrid-lab-foundations/README.md

 ## IAM & Cloud Security Context

-This environment forms the foundational compute layer supporting subsequent identity-focused labs, including Microsoft Entra ID and Azure identity and access management scenarios.
+This environment establishes the foundational compute layer for identity and access management learning paths aligned to Microsoft Entra ID and Azure-based identity services.

-It enables early-stage development of:

-- CLI-based operational familiarity aligned with cloud environments
-- Understanding system constraints relevant to cloud compute workloads
-- Structured thinking required for identity and access management workflows
-- Preparation for identity-driven security analysis in Entra ID environments
+It provides operational context for understanding how identity systems interact with underlying infrastructure, particularly in constrained or minimal compute environments similar to lightweight cloud instances.

+The lab supports the transition from system-level administration concepts toward identity-centric security analysis, including authentication behaviour, access control interpretation, and identity lifecycle understanding within enterprise IAM frameworks.
 ---

 ## Outcome